Use Amazon Glue Data Catalog catalog with Spark on Amazon EMR

 Note

-The option to use Amazon Glue Data Catalog is also available with Zeppelin because Zeppelin is installed with Spark SQL components.
+The option to use Amazon Glue Data Catalog is also available with Zeppelin because Zeppelin is installed with Spark components.

 IAM permissions